House Training a Puppy: How to Potty Train Your New Family Member

 Nonetheless, if you have a new puppy as a pet, you will have to adjust.
 Your new pup requires training about where to poop and pee.

 Your new little animal will also need to be trained on the best way to conduct itself around all the house occupants.
 How do you go about it?

-There are many resources to help you like books and videos.
-You can also seek advice from websites like www.onlinedogtrainer.com where you will receive plenty of help.
+There are many resources to help you, like books and videos.
+You can also seek advice from websites like theonlinedogtrainer.com, where you will receive plenty of help.

-However, to get your started on your potty training journey, here's ten tips for training your puppy on how to release itself at a particular place 🙂
+However, to get you started on your potty training journey, here are ten tips for potty training your puppy on how to release itself at a particular place

 Once in a while, your puppy or dog will defecate or urinate in your living room.
-However, it does not have to be a regular experience.
+However, it does NOT have to be an everyday experience.
 You can train your pup to use a single spot for its bathroom experience.

 1. Create a Schedule